-When Becky Driscoll turns up at his surgery, Dr Miles Bennell is drawn into a bizarre mystery.
-Becky’s cousin Wilma is convinced that her uncle isn’t really her uncle – he’s been replaced by someone or something else.
+When Becky Driscoll turns up at his surgery, her visit draws Dr Miles Bennell into a bizarre mystery.
+Becky’s cousin Wilma says someone – or something – has secretly replaced her uncle.

-Then Miles hears of other patients in Santa Mira, California, who also think friends and family aren’t who they say they are.
-It sounds like a mass delusion until Miles sees one of the ‘imposters’ for himself – a discovery that drags him in mortal danger.
+Then Miles hears of other patients in Santa Mira, California saying the same thing.
+It sounds like a mass delusion until Miles sees one of the ‘imposters’ for himself.
+The discovery that drags him in mortal danger.

-Whether it’s a political allegory or about an alien invasion, The Body Snatchers drips with paranoia.
-What makes it particularly effective are the layers of delusion and mistrust that intertwine throughout the book.
+The Body Snatchers drips with paranoia.
+What makes it particularly effective is the way it’s woven throughout the book.

-Once Miles and Becky suspect this is what’s happening in Santa Mira, they can trust no one.
-What’s worse, friends and family who have been cloned by the alien spores are in turn driven to capture and clone any remaining humans: their aim is to colonise and consume the entire country, then the world.
+Once Miles and Becky suspect what’s happening, they can trust no one.
+Worse, their cloned family and friends in turn try to capture and clone any remaining humans.
+The aliens want to colonise and consume the entire country, then the world.

 ‘I don’t expect you to stop feeling emotionally that this isn’t your uncle.
 But I do want you to realize he’s your uncle, no matter what you feel, and that the trouble is inside you.’

 The supporting cast of the story are doctors and psychiatrists – trusted professions.
 This comes to bite later on.
 Psychiatrist Mannie Kaufmann (or his clone) says it’s Miles who is imagining things: